Noise Gates & Noise Suppression Pedals

 Noise gate pedals are particularly popular among metal guitarists.
 They enable them to play with huge amounts of gain but still have a clean, precise tone without any unwanted hissing and screeching.

-What Makes an Expression Pedal Different?
+What Makes a Noise Gate Pedal Different?

 • A noise suppressor guitar pedal stops unwanted noise